-The tales are referred to by their AT numbers, which are explained here: [Link].
-Note that AT numbers have been superseded by ATU numbers since 2004, and that AT numbers and ATU numbers do not always match.
-In most cases they do, however.
-In the updated The Types of International Folktales there are resymés of the types of tales too.
-[Hi].
-On this page you get either summaries of a few tales, and summaries that contain rather loose comments and idea associations.
+The tales are referred to by AT numbers, which are explained here: [Link].
+AT numbers have been suppleanted by ATU numbers after 2004.
+AT numbers and ATU numbers do not always match.
+In most cases they do, though.

 A wicked king desired a fisherman's pretty wife.
 Calling the poor man to the palace, he commanded him to produce twelve fierce lions or to forfeit his wife.